puredrinkology/website/content/recipes/iced-coffee-fillip/index.md

 - item: Mix together in a coffee mug and chill before serving.
 shortname: Iced Coffee Fillip
 source: thecocktaildb
-title: The Iced Coffee Fillip Cafe
+title: The Iced Coffee Fillip Coffee
 visual: '## LLM Prompt:**Describe the appearance of an Iced Coffee Fillip cocktail.
   It is made with Kahlua, coffee, and ice.
 Be specific about the color, texture, and any embellishments.
 Consider the light conditions and how they impact the visual